-Want to browse the web privately?
-Here’s how to do it for real
+How To Browse The Web Privately (For Real) | Digital Trends

 Your Web browser keeps track of every site you visit, and stores a complete list of those sites in your browser history.
 This can be a very useful tool for finding back websites you’ve visited, and it’s also used to populate the auto-suggestions you see every time you start typing a URL.

-Sometimes, however, you might want to browse the Web without your browsing keeping track of your all your activities.
+Sometimes, however, you might want to browse the Web without your browser keeping track of all your activities.
 That’s where Private Browsing comes in.

-This feature has different names on different browsers — on Chrome it’s called Incognito Mode, on Internet Explorer it’s called InPrivate — but acts basically the same on all of them.
+This feature has different names on different browsers — on Chrome, it’s called Incognito Mode, on Internet Explorer, it’s called InPrivate — but acts basically the same on all of them.
 A new browser window opens, and none of your activity in that window is added to your browser history.
 Any accounts you’re signed into in your other browser windows are not signed into in the Private Browsing window, meaning you can’t be tracked as a user of those sites.
 And your cookies are not visible while using Private Browsing, meaning sites cannot track you this way.

 So, Private Browsing mode does quite a few things if you want to quickly browse the Web without being tracked by your accounts or by cookies.
-However, it also doesn’t obscure your IP address.
-Any site you visit can still keep a record of your IP address, which could in turn be used to identify you.
+However, it does not obscure your IP address.
+Any site you visit can still keep a record of your IP address, which could, in turn, be used to identify you.

 Do Not Track: Ask sites to not track you